Home •

 Unusually, instrumental compositions are encouraged.

-Forty Contests Open To Songwriters
+40 Contests Open

 Over three dozen international songwriting contests take place each year, ranging from the USA to Ireland.